 Paid-members only Interview with Maison Martin Margiela - Crash No. 12 2000 It is difficult to grasp the work of the enigmatic Maison Martin Margiela in a single view.
 The most secretive, yet also the most consistent, of Belgian designers, Margiela is on the verge of becoming a mythical figure in the eyes of an entire generation of designers.
 Interview conducted by

 'Divine Inspiration' Vogue US June 2000 Vogue Point Of View - Where does fashion come from?
 Seven designers talk with Plum Sykes about the origins of their fall collections.
 Writer: Plum Sykes Photography: Michael Thompson Fashion Editor: Tonne Goodman Hair: Serge Normant MUA: Sharon Dowsett for M.A.C.
 Cosmetics.
-Donna Karan is having a "
+Donna Karan is having a "red

 'The New Guard' Vogue US July 2000 The New Guard - A dozen brilliant individualists are on course to change the face of fashion.
 Sally Singer rounds up the usual suspects.
-Writer: Sally Singer Photos: Steven Meisel Hair: Garen of Garen New York MUA: Pat McGrath Fashion Editor: Grace Coddington During the days after they were captured
+Writer: Sally Singer Photos: Steven Meisel Hair: Garen of Garen New York MUA: Pat McGrath Fashion Editor: Grace Coddington During the days after they were captured on

 Paid-members only 'Strip Jointz: Sub Culture & Disc Review' - Sense Magazine December 2000 Over the past few years, there’s been new movement in the hip-hop industry.
 Instead of everything originating only from NY or LA, the South’s uniquely original sound has been sweeping across America and producing one hit after another.
 New Orleans has Master P and Cash Money Millionaires.
-In

 Hiroshi Fujiwara Interview - Newsweek December 11, 2000 Hiroshi Fujiwara is cool.
 Just ask the kids who line up each day outside his streetwear boutique, Ready Made, in Tokyo's trendy Harajuku district.
 Rain or shine, scores of teen shoppers are waiting when the doors swing open.
 They file in a dozen at a time and snatch